kenichsberg/weather-api/README.md

 ### Data schema

-Since there were no requirements for data schema, I left data schema as in input file format, but for production, obviously, the data should be normalized (separate cities/lat,lon and temp/hummidity).
+Since there were no requirements for data schema, I left data schema as input file format, but for production, the data should be *normalized* (separate cities/lat,lon and temp/hummidity).

-I added a **geom** column with type `Geometry` for efficiently querying the nearest location.
+I added a **geom** column with the type `Geometry` to efficiently query the nearest location.

 ### Bulk insert

 To optimize performance, the input data are batched and inserted into a *staging* table first via `Copy` command.

-After all data are inserted, the *staging* table will be renamed and replaced with the existing one.
+After all data are inserted, the existing table will be replaced with the *staging* one.

-I tested with 10 million records and import was done in several minutes on my laptop.
+On my laptop, the import of 10 million records was done in several minutes.

-(You can generate a sample json file with 10 million records by running command `npx tsx scripts/generateSampleData.ts`)
+(You can generate a sample JSON file with 10 million records by running the command `npx tsx scripts/generateSampleData.ts`)

 ### Query the nearest city

-I tried to add index by `CREATE INDEX idx_cities_geom ON cities USING GIST (geom);`.
+I tried to add an index by `CREATE INDEX idx_cities_geom ON cities USING GIST (geom);`.

-However, Postgres doesn't use it even with  `SET enable_seqscan = OFF`.
+However, Postgres didn't use it for 10 million records even with  `SET enable_seqscan = OFF`.

-After experiments, finally I could force  Postgres to use the index with the following sql, narrowing the target data-set with `ST_DWithin`:
+After several experiments, I could finally force Postgres to use the index with the following SQL, narrowing the target data-set size with `ST_DWithin`:
 ```sql
 WITH nearest AS (
     SELECT